AJHanekom/aruba/README.md

 -- It does not need to be production ready in terms of bundling, minification, deployment etc. <!-- DONE >

--- Consideration should be given to the UI & UX of the page. <!-- Figma >
+-- Consideration should be given to the UI & UX of the page. <!-- DONE >

 -- If you decide to leave out certain functionality, design, styling etc due to time please list this in your submission.